-If you have ideas on how to advance resiliency in Colorado, please send them to CRRO resiliency program coordinator Rob Pressly or fill out the form on the Contact Us page and we will be sure to incorporate them into future updates of the Resource Center.
+If you have ideas on how to advance resiliency in Colorado, please send them to CRRO resiliency program coordinator Rob Pressly or fill out the form on the Contact Us page and we will be sure to incorporate them into future updates.

 The Understand section lays the groundwork for what resiliency is and why it matters.